YoungVigz/flappy-bird/README.md

 `npm start`

-Your game should works at port 8000.
+Your game should work at port 8000.

 **Enjoy gameplay!**